-We finish this section by mentioning that it is possible to obtain uniform transversality to a finite number of quasi-stratifications of the same sequences of bundles.
-For example, and this leads to the second improvement of corollary \ref{cor:embedding}, we can obtain the $1$-genericity result that gives rise to embeddings in $\mathbb{C}\mathbb{P}^m$ transversal to a finite number of complex submanifolds of $\mathbb{C}\mathbb{P}^m$.
+It is worth mentioning that it is possible to obtain uniform transversality to a finite number of quasi-stratifications of the same sequences of bundles.
+For example, and this leads to the second improvement of corollary \ref{cor:embedding}, we can obtain the 1-genericity result that gives rise to embeddings in $\mathbb{C}\mathbb{P}^m$ transverse to a finite number of complex submanifolds of $\mathbb{C}\mathbb{P}^m$.